 What is Like-Kind Real Estate?

 A 1031 exchange is a valuable tax deferral strategy that allows an investor to sell a business or investment property and replace it with another “like-kind” property.
-Instead of paying capital gains taxes on the sale, the investor is allowed to use the funds to acquire a new property and defer the taxes to a future date.
+Instead of paying capital gains taxes on the sale, the investor is allowed to use the funds to acquire new property and defer the taxes to a future date.
 In effect, an investor receives a tax-free loan from the federal government to be used for the purchase of an additional income-generating property.

 Certain IRS requirements must be met in order to take advantage of this wealth-preserving, income-producing benefit.
 The direct sale of property and the subsequent purchase of another investment property doesn't qualify for tax deferral because a sale has taken place – not an exchange.

 Definition of Like-Kind Real Estate

-Income Revenue Code 1031(a) defines like-kind properties as those that have been held for productive use in a business, a trade or as an investment.
+Income Revenue Code 1031(a) defines like-kind properties as those that have been held for productive use in a business, trade, or as an investment.
 Like-kind, as used in this code, means a property that is similar in nature or character, regardless of differences in grade or quality.

 Types of Like-Kind Real Estate

 Both the relinquished property that is sold and the new replacement property must be qualified properties.
 This means that an investor can't sell his personal residence and expect 1031 tax deferral benefits.
-However, a property that has been used in a taxpayer’s business or trade, such as a place of business or an office facility, is considered a qualified property.
+A property that has been used in a taxpayer’s business or trade, such as a place of business or an office facility, is considered a qualified property.
 The following are examples of qualified 1031 like-kind properties and like-kind exchanges:

 - A hotel for an office building.